ringcentral/ringcentral-web-phone/README.md

 If you believe your app just recovered from network outage and the underlying websocket connection is broken, you may call `webPhone.start()`.
 It will create a brand new websocket connection to the SIP server and re-register the SIP client.

-## Breaking changes

-### API changes

-2.x version is a complete rewrite of the RingCentral Web Phone SDK.
-The API is completely different from 1.x version.

-### Behavior changes

-#### ringing audio

-This SDK doesn't play ringing audio when there is incoming call or outgoing call.
-It's up to the developer/app to play the audio.
-It's a by design change.

-We made this change because we want to give the developer/app more flexibility.
-And playing ringing audio is not a core feature of the SDK.
-It's more about how the app interacts with end users.

-#### call forward

-SDK 1.x treats forwarding as answering the call and then transfer the call.
-SDK 2.x treats forwarding as sending a SIP message to the SIP server to forward the call.
-I would like to say this is more like a bug fix than a behavior change.

-#### `<audio />`

-SDK 1.x requires you to provide `<audio />` elements to play remote audio.
-SDK 2.x will create `<audio />` elements on demand.
-You don't need to provide `<audio />` elements.

 ## Mutiple instances and shared worker